cdingding/cit/README.md

 # Examples

 ## 1. Use the package in Jupyter notebook
+* Example import:
-* from citSampler import Constraint,sampler,testOutputVectors
+    * from citSampler import Constraint, sampler, testOutputVectors
 * Follow the ipython notebook to sample and test output vectors
     * Example file: citrine_sampling_and_test_example_Oct16_2019